llali/generator-azuredatastudio/generators/app/templates/ext-jupyterbook/vsc-extension-quickstart.md

 # Welcome to your Azure Data Studio Extension

 ## What's in the folder
-* This folder contains all of the files necessary for your notebook extension.
+* This folder contains all of the files necessary for your Jupyter Book extension.
 * `package.json` - this is the manifest file in which you declare your extension and command.
 The sample plugin registers a command and defines its title and command name.
 With this information Azure Data Studio can show the command in the command palette.
 It doesn’t yet need to load the plugin.